chezhe/Sentinel/README.md

 * POST

 ```
- 1 image format binary not base64
- 2 support audio & video
- 3 support different kind of ML,like
+ 1 support different kind of ML,like
     (1) assign someone to find the ML
     (2) public ML
     (3) locked ML which needs password